-Disclosure: This post contains affiliate links.
-I received a complimentary copy of the Beautiful Smoothie Bowls book from the author and have her permission to post this carrot cake smoothie bowl recipe.
+Disclosure: This post contains Amazon affiliate links.
+As an affiliate, I earn a commission on qualifying purchases.
+I also received a complimentary copy of the Beautiful Smoothie Bowls book from the author and have her permission to post this carrot cake smoothie bowl recipe.

 Has anyone else been a little behind on the smoothie bowl trend?
 I’ve made a few in the last couple of months, but most of the time laziness takes over and I just throw everything in the blender together. 😉

 But there’s something to be said for taking the time to make those gorgeous smoothie bowls.
 Did you know that visual appearance and presentation influences your perception of taste?
 That’s right, we’re more likely to perceive pretty food as being more delectable.
 Even the way you perceive the texture or color of a dish can change what flavor notes you detect or what taste rating you would give the food.
 (Here are a couple fascinating articles about sensory perception: one about color, one about texture, and another about presentation).

 Plus, I love that smoothie bowls offer a little extra textural variety with the different tasty toppings you can add on.